 Q13.
 Although, the Sugar mills are quite happy with the number of initiatives taken by the govt.
 They want a little more to be done.
 And these are:

-1. Buffer stock: To stock the excess sugar
+1. Buffer stock: To stock the excess sugar.
+Govt have agreed for 4Mnt of buffer stock for FY20.

-3. Sugarcane & sugar price linkages: Right now sugarcane prices are fixed whereas sugar prices are market dependent.
+3. Sugarcane & sugar price linkages: BIGGEST DEMAND.
+Right now sugarcane prices are fixed whereas sugar prices are market dependent.
 That creates a skewed environment.
 Sugarcane prices increase, sugar price drops.

-4. Monthly release quota set by the govt should be removed to take advantage of any demand-supply gap in the market.
+4. Monthly release quota.
+Few have demanded to remove this quota should be removed to take advantage of any demand-supply gap in the market.
+But this quota in a way help stabilize sugar prices.

 Q14.
 Why is Uttar Pradesh better placed than other Indian states?